Josh Bell Preview, Player Props: Marlins vs. Dodgers

 - The Dodgers pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers' 4.28 team ERA ranks 17th across all MLB pitching staffs.
+- The Dodgers have a 4.25 team ERA that ranks 16th across all league pitching staffs.

-- Dodgers pitchers combine to allow 139 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Dodgers pitchers combine to rank 12th in baseball in home runs surrendered (139 total, 1.1 per game).

-- Ferguson (7-3) gets the starting nod for the Dodgers, his second this season.

 © 2023 Data Skrive.
 All rights reserved.